jsh/trendlist/README.md

 * Out of the N! permutations of a set of N numbers, only one -- the list after sorting -- is monotonically increasing.

-Similarly, every sequence breaks cleanly and uniquely, into maximum-length trends.
+Pleasantly, every sequence also breaks cleanly and uniquely into maximum-length trends.

 * [3, 1, 4, 1, 5, 9]  -> [[3, 1, 4, 1, 5, 9]]